 AIIA White Paper, September 2010

-AIIA has prepared a white paper that supports the message that ICT is powerful enabler of economic growth and that ICT innovations will deliver significant CO2 reductions for Australia through factual research.
-Our report builds on a number of other significant papers that have looked at the net benefits of using ICT to enable a low-carbon economy.
+AIIA has prepared a white paper that seeks to reinforce the message that ICT is powerful enabler of economic growth and that ICT innovations will deliver significant CO2 reductions for Australia.
+Our report builds on a number of significant other papers that have looked at the net benefits of using ICT to enable a low-carbon economy.

 This report examines other industry sectors and key infrastructure projects proposed or currently being implemented by the Federal Government / State Governments, aligning IT capabilities to industry challenges, and in doing so details economic, environmental and social benefits that are backed up by these reputable reports and their reference material.